natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Helena.md

 * Two scout seaplanes

 '''Cons:'''
+* AP shell have lacklustre penetration at longer ranges, thus limiting the damage output against heavily-armoured opponents
 * While well-protected, detonation of forward magazines will cause a chain reaction, potentially cause lethal damage
-* Auxiliary turrets have their first stage ammo stowages unprotected, so unlucky hits may cause heavy fires
+* Auxiliary turrets have their first stage ammo stowages unprotected, so unlucky hits may cause heavy fires or even chain detonation
 * No torpedo armament, restricting it to its gunnery armaments

 == History ==